Amazing Things To Do In Ella, Sri Lanka (plus Ella train experience)

 Not what are the best things to do in Ella in Sri Lanka?
 There’s a reason why so many tourists come to this beautiful part of Sri Lanka.
 In this Ella guide, you’ll find some of the best places to visit in Ella as well as where to eat, drink and stay.
 We’ll also give you an honest insight into what the train to Ella is actually like.

 Whilst we were travelling around Sri Lanka, one of the highlights we were most looking forward to was the train ride from Nuwara Eliya to Ella.
 It’s known as being the most beautiful train ride in the world, a journey that takes you through countless rolling hills of tea plantation after tea plantation.

-But, the reality of going on this train was actually very different and I’ll just point out that we were travelling in Sri Lanka during peak season at the end of Jan/early Feb 2018 which probably made the difference because I hope it’s not like it all the time.
+But, the reality of going on this train was actually very different and I’ll just point out that we were travelling in Sri Lanka during peak season at the end of Jan/early Feb 2018 which probably made the difference because we’ve been told by many people it’s not usually like this.